graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely the underlying type of leaf field selections of GraphQL operations
+Conversely the leaf field selections of GraphQL operations must be of type
-must be scalar or enum.
-Leaf selections without subfields on fields whose
+scalar or enum.
+Leaf selections on objects, interfaces, and unions without
-underlying type is object, interface, or union are disallowed.
+subfields are disallowed.

 Let's assume the following additions to the query root operation type of the
 schema: